umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * #### [The package manifest format has changed](https://docs.umbraco.com/umbraco-cms/extending/property-editors/package-manifest)

 The `package.manifest` file is no longer supported and has been replaced with the `umbraco-package.json` file.
 The format is similar and after building your Umbraco solution, you have access to a JSON schema file which you can reference and thereby have type-safety in the file.
-You can read more about the new format on [the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/extending/property-editors/package-manifest).
+You can read more about the new format on the [Package Manifest](https://docs.umbraco.com/umbraco-cms/extending/property-editors/package-manifest) article.

 * #### Smidge is no longer a default dependency

 [Smidge has been removed from the default installation](https://github.com/umbraco/Umbraco-CMS/pull/15788) along with the RuntimeMinification setting and related classes.
 Smidge used to bundle up Backoffice and package assets before, however, with the Bellissima, we have migrated entirely to ESModules.
 This means we can no longer predict how modules work in automated bundles.&#x20;

-We recommend that you bundle up your Backoffice static assets for instance by a tool called Vite, which you can read more about on [the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/extending/customize-backoffice/vite-package-setup).
+It's recommended that you bundle up your Backoffice static assets for instance by a tool called Vite.
+You can read more about this on the [Vite Package Setup](https://docs.umbraco.com/umbraco-cms/extending/customize-backoffice/vite-package-setup) article.
 You can still use libraries like Smidge for frontend static assets by manually installing the package from NuGet.&#x20;

 You can read the [Smidge documentation](https://github.com/Shazwazza/Smidge/wiki) on how to set up a similar setting to RuntimeMinification.\
-For sites being upgraded from V13 or below, please remove [these lines](https://github.com/umbraco/Umbraco-CMS/blob/04ed514a21279ae82d95b34c55cb2ba96545eb39/src/Umbraco.Web.UI/Views/\_ViewImports.cshtml#L7-L8) from the `_ViewImports.cshtml` file.
+For sites being upgraded from V13 or below, please remove [these two lines](https://github.com/umbraco/Umbraco-CMS/blob/04ed514a21279ae82d95b34c55cb2ba96545eb39/src/Umbraco.Web.UI/Views/\_ViewImports.cshtml#L7-L8) from the `_ViewImports.cshtml` file.

 * #### Base classes for Backoffice controllers have been removed

 The `UmbracoAuthorizedApiController` and `UmbracoAuthorizedJsonController` classes have been removed.
 We recommend basing your Backoffice APIs on the `ManagementApiControllerBase` class from the `Umbraco.Cms.Api.Management` project.

-Please read the [Creating a Backoffice API article](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-backoffice-api) for a comprehensive guide to writing APIs for the Management API.
+Read the [Creating a Backoffice API article](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-backoffice-api) for a comprehensive guide to writing APIs for the Management API.

 * #### Removal of certain AppSettings